sqlxpert/aws-tag-sched-ops/readme.md

 ### Debugging Mode

-If the `DEBUG` environment variable is set, the AWS Lambda function outputs extra information:

-  * Internal `parent_params` reference data, including the regular expressions used to match schedule tags.
+If the `DEBUG` environment variable is set, the AWS Lambda function outputs internal `parent_params` reference data, including the regular expressions used to match schedule tags.

-  * AWS resources tagged for [unsupported combinations of operations](#unsupported-combinations).

 To use the debugging mode,

 1. Log in to the [AWS Web Console](https://signin.aws.amazon.com/console) as a privileged user.
 AWS Lambda treats changes to environment variables like changes to code.